Ben10164/CPSC-351/Unit_1.md

 Binary Relations

 * A binary relation`R`
-  1. is *reflective* if for every x in the domain, xRx -> T
+  1. is *reflective* if for every x in the domain, xRx → T
   1. is symmetric if for every x and y in the domain, xRy implies yRx
-  1. is transitive if for evert x, y, and z in the domain, xRy and yRz implies xRz
+  1. is transitive if for every x, y, and z in the domain, xRy and yRz implies xRz
 * A equivalence relation in R is an equivalence relation if R satisfies 1, 2, 3

 Relation Example: